CoolingTool/dumb-os/README.md

 See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository.

-This is my personal OS image for the HP OMEN X16 (HP OMEN by HP Laptop 16-b0xxx).
-It doesn't have any crazy customizations so far except things I stole from [Bluefin](https://projectbluefin.io/) and [https://bazzite.gg/](Bazzite).
-I don't know how to build images locally so instead I rely on github.dev and test everything on the main GitHub action.
+This is my personal OS image for the HP OMEN X16 (`HP OMEN by HP Laptop 16-b0xxx`).
+It doesn't have any crazy customizations so far except things I stole from [Bluefin](https://projectbluefin.io/) and [Bazzite](https://bazzite.gg/).
+I don't know how to build images locally so instead I rely on [github.dev](https://github.dev/CoolingTool/dumb-os) and test everything on the main GitHub action.
 I wouldn't recommend running this image yourself.

 # Secure Boot
 It was as easy as having Secure Boot enabled in the bios, running `ujust enroll-secure-boot-key` in Console and following the instructions.
 I can't test that again though cause the "Clear all Secure Boot keys" button in BIOS doesn't seem to do anything.

 ## ISO